The Women's College, University of Sydney: Governance

 The Council is the governing body of the Women's College.
 It consists of ten elected councillors, a Treasurer, and four ex-officio councillors.
 These ex-officio councillors are: the Principal of the College, the Senior Student of the College, the President of the Women's College Alumnae, and the person nominated by the Senate of the University.
 The Council has three committees: Governance, Finance and Building & Development.

 In 1905 the chair of the Council was Senator James Walker.

-Emmeline Mary Dogherty Woolley was a council member from 1891 to 1908.
+Emmeline M. D. Woolley was a council member from 1891 to 1908.

 Honorary fellows

 Honorary fellows of the College are: